Ira-Shokar/Ira-Shokar.github.io/_pages/projects.md

 2021:

 - _'Assessing Temporal Change In The Exposure Of Informal Settlements Through Repeat Satellite Observation'_.
 Group Project.
 [Report](https://drive.google.com/file/d/1eYCfZCaRkPdXVgs2PZuccc4DCk1VL52P/view?usp=sharing) [Repository](https://github.com/ai4er-cdt/gtc-exposure).
+      - Project to investigate the effectiveness of natural flood management interventions undertaken in the town of Shipston-on-Stour during
+2017 to 2020 using an LSTM model.
       - ```Python```.

 2020: